vifreefly/kimuraframework/README.md

   # Perform several actions before each request:
   before_request: {
     # Change proxy before each request.
-The `proxy:` option above should be set with lambda notation
+The `proxy:` option above should be set with lambda notation.
-    # Works only for poltergeist and mechanize engines.
+    # Works for :mechanize engine.
 Selenium doesn't support proxy rotation.
     change_proxy: true,

     # Change user agent before each request.
 The `user_agent:` option above should set with lambda
     # notation.
-Works only for poltergeist and mechanize engines.
+Works for :mechanize engine.
 Selenium doesn't support setting headers.
     change_user_agent: true,

     # Clear all cookies before each request.
 Works for all engines.